 A quick Google search of Lagos and the Algarve will reveal photos of the extraordinary Benagil Cave, with its open ceiling of rock.

-Being in the center, when the sunlight is shining down onto the crystal blue waters, is a radical sensation.
+Standing in the center, as the sunlight shines down onto the crystal blue waters, is a radical sensation.

 Getting to Benagil Beach and the caves by land takes about 40 minutes from Lagos, so this Speedboat Adventure to Benagil Caves tour saves you time and offers a fun, high-speed transit to the magnificent rock formations.

-Learn about the geographic history in a small group so you don’t miss a word, and remember to keep an eye out for dolphins on the boat trips!
+Learn about the geographic history in a small group boat tour, and remember to keep an eye out for dolphins!

 Click here to book your Speedboat Adventure to Benagil Caves.